NOTICE OF PRIVACY PRACTICES

 We may use this information for appointment reminders.

 We may use this information to tell you about treatment alternatives.

 We may disclose your PHI externally with appropriate releases as required.
-For Example: We may release information to your insurance company, caregiver, or someone who helps pay for your care.
+For Example: We may release information to your insurance company, caregiver, or someone who helps pay for your care (legal guardian or guarantor).

 We may release information to disaster relief personnel to locate family or you if necessary.

 We may combine information from our center with that of other centers for quality review and for evaluating services offered or for research.
 We may remove information that identifies you from this information.

 We will seek specific permission if researchers have access to information that would identify you.